daaain/browser-llm-script-interaction-extension/PLAN.md

 - see chat history
 - share / export individual chats
 - save complex function call sequence into action scripts
+- remove disable tool usage setting, not worth trying to support that use case
-- system prompt with and without tools
+- customisable system prompt
 - tutorial / welcome screen
 - handle text selection - add to context with little popup? that could also trigger opening the sidebar?
 - maybe also right click context menu element selection for interaction?